Building brand authority for SEO – a framework

 If you’re looking for inspiration, read my case study on revolutionizing the house plant e-commerce market in Switzerland and Germany.

-I designed the following framework specifically with brands in mind that aren’t already dominating the market landscape.
+I designed the following framework specifically with brands that aren’t already dominating the market landscape in mind.

 By using SEO as a growth channel and following the steps outlined below, you will be able to build your brand presence online and send consistent signals to Google and other search engines.